3D scanning: From photographs

-Multiple images are used in Zeng's approach to surface reconstruction from multiple images.
+Multiple images are used in Zhang's approach to surface reconstruction from multiple images.
 A central idea is to explore the integration of both 3D stereo data and 2D calibrated images.
 This approach is motivated by the fact that only robust and accurate feature points that survived the geometry scrutiny of multiple images are reconstructed in space.
 The density insufficiency and the inevitable holes in the stereo data should then be filled in by using information from multiple images.
 The idea is thus to first construct small surface patches from stereo points, then to progressively propagate only reliable patches in their neighborhood from images into the whole surface using a best-first strategy.
 The problem thus reduces to searching for an optimal local surface patch going through a given set of stereo points from images.

 Multi-spectral images are also used for 3D building detection.
 The first and last pulse data and the normalized difference vegetation index are used in the process.

 New measurement techniques are also employed to obtain measurements of and between objects from single images by using the projection, or the shadow as well as their combination.
 This technology is gaining attention given its fast processing time, and far lower cost than stereo measurements.